Gender Pay Gap and Ethnicity Pay Gap Report 2024

 Quartiles

 The Government requires that organisations rank all staff according to pay and split them into four equal parts (quartiles) then publish what proportion of each quartile is male or female.
-The table below shows our proportions in each quartile.
+The tables below shows our proportions in each quartile in both 2024 and 2023 as at the snapshot date of 5th April in each year.

 The mean pay gap is the difference between the average pay of all men, and the average pay of all women in the organisation.

-The data within our Gender Pay Gap report relates to a snapshot of our data from 5th April 2022, which is required to be published in by 4th April 2023.
+The data within our gender pay gap report relates to a snapshot of our data from 5th April 2024, which is required to be published in by 4th April 2025.

-Women are well represented at all levels of the SJOG pay and grading structure, which is reflected in our Mean Gender Pay Gap of 5.99%, which is much better than the SJOG Mean Gender Pay Gap from 2021 which was 11.4%.
-It is also favourable to the predicted UK Gender Pay Gap percentage of 15.4%, and the predicted Gender Pay Gap in Health and Social Care of 9.5%.
+Women are well represented at all levels of the SJOG pay and grading structure, which is reflected in our Mean Gender Pay Gap of 5.5% which is slightly less than 2023 (6%), It is also favourable to UK Gender Pay Gap percentage of 7%.

 Gender Pay Gap – Median

-The Median pay gap works by standing all men and all women in two imaginary lines in order of pay and then comparing the rate of pay for the middle man and woman in each line.
-The SJOG Median Gender Pay Gap is 0%.
-This compares favourably to the SJOG Median Pay Gap in 2021 which was 17.1%
+The median pay gap is calculated by using the middle point, in order of pay, for both males and females and comparing the rate of pay for the median in each group.
+The SJOG Median Gender Pay Gap is 0%, meaning the median pay in 2024 is equal for both males and females.
+This compares favourably to the SJOG Median Pay Gap in 2023 which was 9%.

 SJOG does not pay bonuses and therefore is not required to report on this area.